Vulcan-Security/.github/profile/README.md

 Our Network Scanner

 ### [Airpods BLE Spoofer](https://github.com/Vulcan-Security/Airpods-BLE-Spoofer)
-A fun little script that makes the connect to airpods UI pop up on all phone in Bluetooth range
+A fun little script that makes the connect to airpods UI pop up on all phone in Bluetooth range with customaizable message

 ### Check Out Our Libraries
 - [XSS Library](github.com/Vulcan-Security/XSS-Library)